Upper Allyn Forestry Project

 Project Information:

-Upper Allyn Forestry Project is a plantation forestry project located in the Upper Allyn region of New South Wales, approximately 35 kilometers north of the town of Dungog.
-Registered on June 7, 2024, the project covers a relatively small area of roughly 28 hectares.
-The site sits within the foothills of the Barrington Tops, a region historically utilized for timber harvesting and cattle grazing due to its fertile environment and proximity to state forests.
+The Upper Allyn Forestry Project is a plantation forestry project located in the Upper Allyn region of the Hunter Valley, approximately 50km north of Dungog, New South Wales.
+Registered in June 2024, the project covers a targeted area of nearly 28 hectares situated in the foothills of the Barrington Tops.